shoeffner/mthesis/src/gaze_library.md

 ### Writing a custom pipeline step

-To add a new pipeline step to Gaze, a few changes have to be made.
+To add a new pipeline step to \Gaze{}, a few changes have to be made.
 The best start is to add some configuration to the `gaze.default.yaml`, it only needs to contain the type: `- type: NewStep`.
-When Gaze is used with such a "faulty" configuration, the `FallbackStep` will be used.
+When \Gaze{} is used with such a "faulty" configuration, the `FallbackStep` will be used.
 It explains which changes have to be made to implement a custom pipeline step.
 The documentation for `PipelineStep` covers the procedure additionally.
 First, a